DataFog/datafog-python/README.md

 ## Examples

-TODO: Update README. switch installation method to install requirements-dev.txt and then -e

 For more detailed examples, check out our Jupyter notebooks in the `examples/` directory:

 - `text_annotation_example.ipynb`: Demonstrates text PII annotation